aheci/git-workflows-pres/slides/01-workflows/00-intro.md

 - Gitflow
 - Forking

-All of these workflows really just boil down to different ways for developers to share and isolate code.
+All of these options really just boil down to different ways for developers to share and isolate code.